Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/26/23

 Finished working on collisions.
 Added new constructor to Ball to include color.
 Added a new controller class, and modified Game to add the ability to aim and shoot the cue ball.

+### 5/27/23

+Edited Ball and Game to implement a power bar that can control shot strength.